 3. K9 Advantix II XL Dog Flea & Tick

-Compared to general-purpose treatments, this product prioritizes breed-specific dosing and multi-pest protection.
-The tradeoff is that it’s not suitable for smaller dogs and may be more expensive per dose.
+Compared to standard large dog treatments, this formula prioritizes coverage for bigger breeds.
+The tradeoff is that it’s not suitable for smaller dogs.

 - Repels multiple pests